shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

       To include a new EVM-compatible chain in {{config.extra.arcana.product_name}}'s default pre-configured list, {{config.extra.arcana.company_name}} collaborates strategically with the chain's team/community.
 While we can add any such chain, our approach aims to increase the {{config.extra.arcana.product_name}} adoption and maximize our reach and engagement within the chain's development community.

-!!! info "Non-EVM chain support (Coming soon!)"
+!!! info "Non-EVM chain support"

-      We are working on supporting other chains that are not EVM-compatible in the upcoming releases.
-For e.g., Cosmos, Solana, Near, TON, and Algorand.
+      We are working on supporting other non-EVM chains besides **Solana** in the upcoming releases.
+For e.g., Cosmos, Near, TON, and Algorand.

 #### Gasless Networks

-Web3 app developers can set up gas tanks using the {{config.extra.arcana.dashboard_name}} and enable [[concept-gasless-transactions|gasless transactions in the app]] for one or more of the [supported chains](https://docs.biconomy.io/docs/supportedchains/).
+Web3 app developers can set up gas tanks using the {{config.extra.arcana.dashboard_name}} and enable [[concept-gasless-transactions|gasless transactions in the app]] for one or more of the [supported chains](https://docs.biconomy.io/docs/supportedchains/) in case of apps using the {{config.extra.arcana.wallet_name}}.

 {{config.extra.arcana.product_name}} gasless feature is powered by the Biconomy Gasless SDK.

 For more details, see [[configure-gasless|how to configure gasless transactions]]

+We are working on providing a standalone gasless SDK soon!
+This will allow gasless transactions in apps that do not need social login and the {{config.extra.arcana.wallet_name}} or multi-wallet apps that use third-party browser-based wallets such as MetaMask besides the {{config.extra.arcana.wallet_name}}.

 ## {{config.extra.arcana.dashboard_name}}